×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I visited estate agents and one of them introduced me to my gorgeous furnished flat.
 It's difficult to find furnished properties for rent in Bruges.
 They're mostly unfurnished.
 I paid the commission and administrative charges happily.
-The rent is ludicrously cheap," said one expat in Bruges.
+The rent is ludicrously cheap," remarked one member in Bruges.

 What is a typical expat home or apartment like in Belgium?